Intern sues TV host Charlie Rose for unpaid wages

-NEW YORK A former intern filed a lawsuit against U.S. television talk show host and journalist Charlie Rose on Wednesday, saying that her internship violated labor laws because she did not receive training and was unpaid.
+NEW YORK, March 14 A former intern filed a lawsuit against US television talk show host and journalist Charlie Rose on Wednesday, saying that her internship violated labor laws because she did not receive training and was unpaid.

 Lucy Bickerton, was an editorial intern at nightly talk show, "Charlie Rose," between June and August in 2007 and regularly worked 25 hours per week but not was paid any wages, according to the lawsuit filed in state court in New York.